Elmira and Seneca Lake Railway: Route

 Seneca Lake is a fine body of water about 40 miles long, and there are a number of summer resorts and cottages along its shores reached by the steamboats.

 When this route was projected, it was with many doubts as to the ultimate completion of the road, but the officials of the railway company after thoroughly examining the field decided to award the contract for designing, constructing and equipping the road to the American Engineering Co., of Philadelphia, which immediately prepared plans and specifications and commenced grading for the roadbed.
 The cuts were 10 ft wide at grade line with side slopes of 1½ lo 1 and ditches for drainage at the base of the slope; the fills were made 10 ft at the grade line after being allowed to settle along the private right of way.
-It was necessary to change the course of the Catharine River at four different points and wherever the river was adjacent to the fills they were protected from washing by oak piles driven 5 ft apart parallel with the river, with willow mattresses placed between and behind the piling and backed by stone rip rap work.
+It was necessary to change the course of the Catherine Creek at four different points and wherever the creek was adjacent to the fills they were protected from washing by oak piles driven 5 ft apart parallel with the creek, with willow mattresses placed between and behind the piling and backed by stone rip rap work.

-Wherever the line of road crossed the stream there were erected plate girder or through span steel bridges, which were furnished by the Berlin Bridge Co. and the Havana Bridge Co.
+Wherever the line of road crossed the creek there were erected plate girder or through span steel bridges, which were furnished by the Berlin Iron Bridge Co. and the Havana Bridge Co.
 The bridges were set on foundations of cut stone laid in Portland cement, none but dimension stones being placed in the faces of the walls.
 The track over all bridges had inside guard rails of the same section as the running rails, laid parallel to and 4 in from them.
 The bridges had fender pieces with notches on the underside to receive the ties; the fender pieces were held in place by bolts with washers on each end.
 Exposed parts of ties and also the notches were treated with two coats of red lead to prevent absorption of moisture.